nodeschool/vancouver/README.md

 ## Want to attend? ✨

 Check out our [scheduled events](https://www.meetup.com/nodeschool-vancouver) on meetup.com.
-Feel free to come a 15 minutes early and help set up!
+Feel free to come 15 minutes early and help set up!

 Workshops from before Nov 2017 are archived [here](https://ti.to/nodeschool-vancouver).